EmbroidePy/pyembroidery/README.md

 * .gcode

 #### Versions
 They .get_supported_formats() in pyembroidery provides an element called 'versions' this will contain a tuple of values which can be passed to the settings object as `{'version': <my version>}`.
 This provides much of the version controls for the types of outputs provided within each writer.
-For example there is an extended header version of dst called extended, there's "6" and "6t" in the PesWriter which export other and different versions of the file.
+For example, there is an extended header version of dst called `extended`, there's "6" and "6t" in the PesWriter which exports other and different versions of the file.

 This is also intended as a good method to create new versions.
 For example, gcode can control a great many thing and varies greatly from one purpose to another and would be ideal for different versions.
 There's also different machines which may require different tweaks and these would be extended as versions.